alexanderGugel/engine-guides/user-input.md

 title: User input
 ---

-There have been some recent API changes and we are working to rewrite the guides here ASAP.

-To avoid this problem in the future, we are also working on versioned guides/docs.
-We apologize for the inconvenience.

-In the meantime, we have included several examples below.

-## Events

-DOM events bubble up to the scene graph and custom events are emitted down.
-See the examples below.
+ Traditional DOM events are used to handle user input and relay that info back to the nodes in the scene.
+In Famous, DOM events bubble up the scene graph and program events are emitted down.

-## Simple Click Example
+## Clicks

+A key DOM event is the click.
+Here we add a `'click'` listener to `node` and an '.onReceive()' method to handle it.

-<iframe src='https://famous.org/examples/index.html?block=click&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>
+<iframe src='https://famous.org/examples/index.html?block=click&detail=false&header=false' style="width:100%;height:600px; margin: 15px 0px 25px 0px" scrolling='no' class='code-block' allowtransparency='true'></iframe>

 Events are picked up on the node where the DOM element is attached.
-Use the `.addUIEvent()` method on the node.
+The `.addUIEvent()` method accepts the DOM event name passed in as a string (`'click'`).
+Adding an `.onReceive()` method to the node (or component attached to the node) will pick up all events.

-## Event Bubbling up to Parent Example
+## Event Bubbling

+DOM events bubble up the scene graph.
+All "parent" nodes in the scene graph receive their own and all of their children's events by adding an `.onReceive()` method.

-<iframe src='https://famous.org/examples/index.html?block=bubbleup&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>
+<iframe src='https://famous.org/examples/index.html?block=bubbleup&detail=false&header=false' style="width:100%;height:600px; margin: 15px 0px 25px 0px" scrolling='no' class='code-block' allowtransparency='true'></iframe>

-DOM events are also caught by all nodes above the node where `.addUIEvent()` is called.
+Additionally, components with an `.onReceive()` method can receive all of the same events from the node where they are attached.

+    node.addComponent({
+        onReceive: function(event, payload){
+           // This will receive all DOM events from `node`
+           // and all child nodes below it
+        }
+    })

+## .onReceive()

+When added to a node or component, the `.onReceive()` method is called whenever an event passes through the node.
+The method gives access to the event name (as a string) and an event object containing detailed information about the event.

+    node.addComponent({
+        onReceive: function(event, payload){
+           // Access the node where event
+           // originated from with --> payload.node
+        }
+    })

+Among other information, the event object ( named `payload` above ) gives access to the node where the event originated.

-## Custom Events Example
+## Custom Events

-<iframe src='https://famous.org/examples/index.html?block=hello-famous&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

-Custom events are picked up by all nodes below the node that is emitting an event.
-Use the node's `this.emit()` method to send an event.

-## Sibling Events
+Nodes can emit custom events down the scene graph using the `.emit()` method.
+The emit method accepts an event name as a string and a payload object as its two arguments.

-<iframe src='https://famous.org/examples/index.html?block=siblingnodes&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>
+<iframe src='https://famous.org/examples/index.html?block=customevent&detail=false&header=false'  style="width:100%;height:600px; margin: 15px 0px 25px 0px" scrolling='no' class='code-block' allowtransparency='true'></iframe>

-To send an event to a sibling node, you need to send the event up to the parent and then emit and event down.
+Events are sent to all child nodes (and all attached components) with an `.onReceive()` method.
+It is important to note that events cannot be emitted up the scene graph.

 ## Drag and Drop

-<iframe src='https://famous.org/examples/index.html?block=hdrag&detail=false&header=false' scrolling='no' class='code-block' allowtransparency='true'></iframe>

-Drag and drop is easy to set up with a Gesture Handler.
+Drag and drop functionality is easy to acheive with a Gesture Handler.

-## Stay tuned for more examples!
+<iframe src='https://famous.org/examples/index.html?block=drag&detail=false&header=false' style="width:100%;height:600px; margin: 15px 0px 25px 0px" scrolling='no' class='code-block' allowtransparency='true'></iframe>

+ Read more at the [Gesture Handler](gesture-handler.html) section.

+## Input Elements and Drag

+Here we demonstrate several event types working together including grabbing input from a `<textarea>`.

+<iframe src='https://famous.org/examples/index.html?block=draginput&detail=false&header=false' style="width:100%;height:600px; margin: 15px 0px 25px 0px" scrolling='no' class='code-block' allowtransparency='true'></iframe>

+Click the grey square and type something in to see it in action!

 <!-- Handling user input is a central component of every non-trivial application.
 Building applications in Famous is no exception.